EmbySupport/Emby.Docs/Hardware-Acceleration-on-Windows.md

 #### Remarks

-- Emby currently **does not support** headless operation with DXVA2 You will either need to connect a physical monitor to the video output or you can acquire a "dummy monitor plug" to make the GPU think that a monitor is connected
+- Emby only supports headless operation (and running as a service) with D311VA codecs.
+For plain DXVA2 you will need to connect a physical monitor to the video output.

-- DXVA2 acceleration **does not work** when Emby is run as a Windows service
+### Common Issues and Solutions

+- Hardware Acceleration Fails with Remote Desktop (RDP) on Windows

 ``Note: Support for headless mode is planned for the future``